 - Heirloom’s process uses limestone to safely and permanently capture and store carbon dioxide in underground wells—or even in the built environment via concrete.

-Floods have threatened human health and survival for millennia—as have extreme heat waves, cold snaps, droughts, wildfires, blizzards, tornadoes, hurricanes, and tsunamis.
-Due to climate change, severe weather has become more frequent and deadly; the World Health Organization (WHO) calls climate change “the single biggest health threat facing humanity.”
+Floods, extreme heat waves, cold snaps, droughts, wildfires, blizzards, tornadoes, hurricanes, and tsunamis have threatened human health and survival for millennia.
+But due to climate change, severe weather has become more frequent and deadly; the World Health Organization (WHO) calls climate change “the single biggest health threat facing humanity.”
 The WHO predicts climate change will cause approximately 250,000 additional yearly deaths from malnutrition, malaria, diarrhea, and heat stress—mostly in low-income and disadvantaged communities, between the years 2030 and 2050.

 According to the Intergovernmental Panel on Climate Change (IPCC), limiting global warming to 1.5 degrees Celsius above preindustrial levels may help prevent those deaths.
 Currently, the world is barreling toward global warming of 3 degrees Celsius; reducing carbon emissions is absolutely critical but is not enough alone to change the course—historic carbon emissions must also be removed from the atmosphere.
 The IPCC estimates that humans must remove as much as six to 10 gigatons of carbon dioxide annually through 2050.